Class: DLinked::List

 #to_sString Also known as: inspect

-Returns a string representation of the list, resembling a standard Ruby Array.
+Returns a string representation of the list.

-This is an **O(n)** operation due to the call to #to_a.
+This is an **O(n)** operation.

 Returns: